 Don’t be a stubborn curmudgeon with broken knees!

 Nobody ever taught me about backpacking.
-My parents weren’t outdoorsy, and my friends’ parents weren’t either.
+My parents weren’t outdoorsy, and the adults in my life weren’t either.

 Yet when I was 19 years old I knew – more than anything – that I wanted to hike the Appalachian Trail.